» Student Psychological Counseling Services

 If you wish more information about the process before you come in, please call (714) 997-6778 and talk to our counseling coordinator.

-Our community resource list can be given to anyone upon request and are given to every student seeking services at SPCS.
-You are encouraged to check your insurance company’s website and if you have Chapman’s health insurance the website is www.UHCSR.COM.
+Our community resource list is given to every student who makes an appointment and is available to anyone upon request.
+Students are encouraged to check their insurance company’s website.
+For students who have Chapman’s health insurance, the website is www.UHCSR.COM.

 - Student Psychological Counseling Services